myslide/MIDIHost4RaspberryPi/Readme.md

 	#display log messages:
 	more /var/log/messages
+### Auto connect USB MIDI Device

-- Issue: The USB MIDI device will be connected if it is present at startup time.
+- Issue: The USB MIDI device will be connected if it is present at startup time only.

-- TODO: create a service to indicate the insertion of an appropriate USB device and connect it to the ttymidi port.
+Solution: create a udev rule for the device in question and run a appropriate script to establish the USB to alsa connection.
+You find my individual example in /etc/udev/rules.d/50-midiconnect.rules.
+See https://www.reactivated.net/writing_udev_rules.html .

+- In short:
+open a terminal and call:

+    udevadm monitor

+Insert your MIDI USB device.
+You will get a long printout.
+But copy the path of the first line only and insert it into the following command like this:

+    udevadm info --attribute-walk --path=/devices/platform/soc/20980000.usb/usb1/1-1/1-1.4

+You will get a long printout.
+From the first section pick up some unique keys and create a new udev rule like:

+    sudo nano /etc/udev/rules.d/50-midiconnect.rules

+Copy&paste your individual keys:

+   SUBSYSTEM=="usb", DRIVER=="usb" ,ATTR{product}=="USB Audio Device", RUN+="/home/pi/startmidi.sh"

+The RUN+= will establish the new MIDI Connection according startmidi.sh .

+Reboot to make sure that changes take effect.

+Now you will have a USB to Standard MIDI connection after 1..2sec after plugged in your USB Audio device.

 - TODO: Control the MIDIHost4RaspberryPi remote via Web interface.
+- TODO:make the device connection setup process more comfordable.